Yes, the Pink Tax Is Real. Here's How to Avoid It

 In short, it can be expensive to be a woman.

 It's Not As Simple As It May Seem

 A lot of information about the pink tax can end up oversimplifying the issue, especially when it comes to things like services.
 For example, it's been reported that women pay 40% more for haircuts compared to men, but that leaves out certain nuances.
 In many cases, women may want a more complicated cut than a man, and their cut may also include services like a wash and blow-dry, where the men's cut may just include a wash and simple cut.
 Women also tend to visit their stylists less often unless they're trying to maintain a specific style or color; men may visit on a more regular basis to keep their hair short and neat.

 This isn't always the case, but it's a good idea to keep in mind whenever the price discrepancies are significant.
 There may be more to gendered pricing differences than simply, well, gender.
 One recent study tackles the subject in such a way as to consider prices, markups, and margins of the entire range of goods purchased by men and women in order to address these other components.

 What Does the Pink Tax Cost?

 The cost difference between products marketed toward women and ones marketed toward men (or marketed in a gender-neutral way) varies wildly depending on the product, the brand, and where you're shopping.
-And while price differences between products certainly exist, the place you shop may be more important — particularly for personal care products.
+And while price differences between products exist, the place you shop may be more important.
+That applies especially to personal care products.